inno-devops-labs/F23-core-course-labs/app_go/GO.md

-I've designed my application to feature a solitary API endpoint dedicated to displaying the current time.
-To validate the accuracy of this functionality, I've established a unit test specifically crafted to confirm that the endpoint consistently delivers the correct time.
+I've opted for a test-driven methodology, wherein I write tests before implementing specific functionalities in the application.
+I utilize Go's built-in go test functionality to execute these tests.
+Given that my application primarily comprises a single API endpoint displaying the current time, I've developed a unit test to verify the accuracy of the time returned by the endpoint.
+Additionally, I've crafted a straightforward integration test to ensure that the application is operational and returns the correct time.
-Furthermore, I've implemented a basic integration test to verify not only the operational status of the application but also its ability to return the accurate time.
-This comprehensive testing approach ensures the robustness and reliability of the time-displaying API endpoint in my application.

 Best practices:
 Isolation of Unit Tests: